Every mistake is from me, and any Truth is from Allah, The Enduring One, He is the Enduring One, I know nothing save that which He hath taught me.

 By Imam Zaid on 27 October 2009

 You should know, may God have mercy on you, that truthfulness and sincerity are the foundations of every spiritual state.
 Patience, contentment, true asceticism, pleasure, and intimacy are branches of truthfulness.
 While sincerity branches out into certitude, fear, love, majesty, shyness, and magnifying [God].
 Each believer has a place in one of these stations, which he passes, and which then is the state he is known by.
+Hence, it is said of him, fearful, yet he has hope; or hopeful, but he has fear; patient, but he has satisfaction; loving, but he has shyness.
+The strength or weakness of every state is proportionate to the faith and spiritual maturity of the servant.

 The foundation of each of these states has three signs by which it is known.
 Truthfulness is in three things, which are not complete without it: Truthfulness of the heart in faith that is actualized; truthfulness of intention in religious actions; and truthfulness of expression in speech.